-The sample consisted of two groups of adult males: 38 abstinent alcoholics (age range = 24-46 years; mean =
+The sample consisted of two groups of adult males: 38 abstinent alcoholics (age range = 24-46 years; mean = 38.41; SD = 6.38) and an equal number of healthy controls (age range =

-38.41; SD = 6.38) and an equal number of healthy controls (age range = 18-35 years; mean = 21.26; SD = 3.27).
-The mean age of the alcoholics was significantly higher than that of the controls (t = 14.85; P < 0.001).
-Groups were matched for education (alcoholic: 12.11 $\pm$ 2.96 years; control: 12.49 $\pm$ 1.85 years; t = -0.66; P = 0.5118) and the score on Mini-Mental State Examination [Folstein et al., 1975] (alcoholic: 27.65 $\pm$ 1.97; control: 27.82 $\pm$ 2.08; t=-0.357; P = 0.7222).
-Control subjects were recruited through newspaper advertisements and notices, while the abstinent alcoholics (DSM IV alcohol dependence) were recruited from in-patient or out-patient local hospitals/ clinics in Brooklyn, NY.
-The alcoholic subjects were required to be abstinent from alcohol intake for at least 30 days, and those who were receiving treatment medication, such as antabuse and/or psychoactive drugs, were excluded from the study to control for the effect of drugs on EEG.
-All participants did not have any personal and/ or family history of other major medical or psychiatric disorders, although alcoholics with drug abuse and other externalizing disorders have been included in the sample; alcoholics but not controls who had family history of alcoholism were also included in the study.
-Subjects who had positive findings (for their recent drug use within 48 h) in the urine screen and Breathalyzer test were excluded from the study.
-Furthermore, subjects with hearing or visual impairment, liver disease, or head injury were excluded from the study.
-The institutional review board of SUNY Downstate Medical Center at Brooklyn, NY, approved the experimental procedures and ethical guidelines of this
+1835 years; mean = 21.26; SD = 3.27).
+The mean age of the alcoholics was significantly higher than that of the controls (t = 14.85; p < 0.001).
+Groups were matched for education (Alcoholic: $12.11 \pm 2.96$ years; Control: $12.49 \pm 1.85$ years; t = -0.66; p = 0.5118) and the score on Mini Mental State Examination (MMSE) [Folstein et al., 1975] (Alcoholic: $27.65 \pm 1.97$ ; Control: $27.82 \pm 2.08$ ; t = -0.357; p = 0.7222).
+Control subjects were recruited through newspaper advertisements and notices, while the abstinent alcoholics (DSM IV alcohol dependence) were recruited from in-patient or out-patient local hospitals/clinics in Brooklyn, NY.
+The alcoholic subjects were required to be abstinent from alcohol intake for at least 30 days, and those who were receiving treatment medication, such as antabuse and/or psychoactive drugs were excluded from the study to control for the effect of drugs on EEG.
+All participants did not have any personal and/or family history of other major medical or psychiatric disorders, although alcoholics with drug abuse and other externalizing disorders have been included in the sample; alcoholics but not controls who had family history of alcoholism were also included in the study.

+Subjects who had positive findings (for their recent drug use within 48 hours) in the urine screen and Breathalyzer test were excluded from the study.
+Further, subjects with hearing or visual impairment, liver disease, or head injury were excluded from the study.
+The institutional review board of SUNY Downstate Medical Center at Brooklyn, NY approved the experimental procedures and ethical guidelines of this study.